 At this stage, your brain waves are starting to create a pattern called ‘sleep spindles’.
 If you looked at it on an EEG graph, you would see little regular bursts of the needle oscillating up and down.

 You may get into this stage in a power nap of around 20 minutes.

 Stage 3 (which is sometimes broken down to stages 3 and 4)

 Whether you break stages 3 and 4 down makes little difference, so we can leave that to the doctors and scientists.
 The key thing to know about this stage is that it’s a deep, restorative sleep that comes before REM sleep and dreaming.

-Your brain is producing delta waves and your immune systems is doing it’s repair work, whether that’s fighting any germs you picked up during the day, or repairing micro-tears in your muscles from exercise.
+Your brain is producing delta waves and your immune systems are doing it’s repair work, whether that’s fighting any germs you picked up during the day or repairing micro-tears in your muscles from exercise.

 Interestingly, REM stages don’t have the same average time across the board.
 Normally, REM cycles become progressively longer as your night’s sleep continues, which is why you often wake in the morning while a dream is still occurring.